 - c) Communicating purpose in banking/financial services to customers, employees, shareholders and wider society

 There are many different models that have been put forward, all with different implications for market access, transitional periods, influence over regulation and budgetary contributions.
 New City Agenda will hold a series of events to discuss the issues, and help politicians, the industry and consumer groups to understand the different options.

 Eight Years On: Reforming the Culture of Banking

 Working in collaboration with CASS Business School, our first project assessed the progress made by British banks in addressing their cultural failings since the financial crisis of 2008.
-It will explore how individual financial institutions, regulatory authorities, and policymakers have attempted to resolve these issues, analyse the success of such endeavours, and highlight the challenges that still face the sector, and the new Banking Standards Board in its mission to improve the industry’s standards and ethics.
+It explored how individual financial institutions, regulatory authorities, and policymakers have attempted to resolve these issues, analysed the success of such endeavours, and highlighted the challenges that still face the sector, and the new Banking Standards Board in its mission to improve the industry’s standards and ethics.

 We are interested in the positive experiences of banks in changing their culture and how they overcame any challenges.
 Please email: Dominic.Lindley@newcityagenda.co.uk.

 In February 2015 we published a series of essays written by policymakers and practitioners exploring the issue of competition in the banking industry, and whether or not current arrangements benefit consumers and SMEs.